Running hvisor on QEMU

 sudo tar -xzf ubuntu-base-22.04.5-base-arm64.tar.gz -C rootfs/

-# Bind rootfs to get some information and hardware from the physical machine
+# Let rootfs bind and get some information and hardware from the physical machine

 # qemu-path is your qemu path